VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 - ARs which resulted in permanent discontinuation of VORANIGO in ≥2% of patients included ALT increased (3%)

-Dose reductions1:
+Dose reductions:

 - Dose reductions of VORANIGO due to an AR occurred in 11% of patients